SigmaHQ/sigma-specification/sigmahq/sigmahq_title_convention.md

 ## Structure

-Titles can be split with "-" : `Prefix - Main Title - Sufix`
+Titles can be split with "-" : `Prefix - Main Title - Suffix`

 ### Prefix (Optional)